Product Specifications for Modular Segmental Retaining Walls

 Contractors shall be trained and certified by local manufacturer or equivalent accredited organization.

-1. Allan Block and CMHA have certification programs that are accredited.
+- Allan Block has a certification program that is accredited.
 Identify when advanced certification levels are appropriate based on complexity and criticality of project application.

 Part 2: Materials